Frequently Asked Questions:

 If the new fee is a barrier to our work, please let me know so we can discuss available options or a transition plan. -

-My goal is to maintain a stable and predictable fee structure for my clients.
+My goal is not to chase the market every year, but to maintain a stable and predictable fee structure for my clients.

 Like any professional service, my fees are tied to the cost of operating a private practice, which includes specialized insurance, ongoing training, and inflation.